nikostourvas/dotfiles/README.md

 # *dotfiles*

-This repository contains a collection of dotfiles for my personal i3wm desktop based on Ubuntu.
+This repository contains a collection of dotfiles for my personal i3wm desktop based on Ubuntu 20.04.

 ## To install